FFlap/nasa-hackathon-2025/README.md

 1. Sign up for an account or log in
 2. Click New Analysis in the sidebar
-3. Upload a CSV file with research publication data
+3. Upload a CSV file with research publication data (sample files available in the `examples/` folder)
 4. Click Start Analysis to process the data
 5. Explore the keyword graph and document distribution
 6. Use the AI chat to ask questions about your research